 St. Paul Lutheran Church is a congregation of 563 baptized members.
 As a member of the Evangelical Lutheran Church in America, we follow a liturgical style of worship and we use the settings from the Evangelical Lutheran Worship hymnal.
 On an average Sunday worship we have 165 people who attend services.
-St. Paul's has an active Sunday School program and several opportunities for youth to be involved in the church.
+St. Paul's has an active Sunday School program and several opportunities for children, youth and adults to be involved in the church.
 Please visit the Ministries page for a complete list of activities for people of all ages.

 At St. Paul’s, Holy Communion is celebrated on the first and third Sundays of the month.
 Communion is offered to all who confess Jesus Christ as Lord and who believe in the Real Presence of Christ in this communion we share together.
 The bread is served from a common loaf and the wine is served in individual glasses.
 First communion is given to 4th graders and younger children are invited to come forward for a pastoral blessing.